In This Article

 Avoid displaying your bird's nest fern where it will come into contact with direct sunlight, with the exception of weaker morning light in an east-facing window.

 Bird's Nest Fern Varieties

 The common Asplenium nidus fern we see at most nurseries resembles banana leaves, and it grows on palm trees in its natural environment.
 Some varieties, like twisted bird's nest fern, have been bred to emphasize different aspects of their wavy, ribbon-like leaves.
 A deep-green variant, Asplenium nidus 'Cobra' (cobra fern), has rounded leaves with deep ripples in an upward pattern that resemble the snake's classic look.

 Asplenium australasium (crow's nest fern) is a unique variety that features ripples up and down its thin leaves, which curl down toward the center at their tips.
 A few varieties are classified as endangered: Asplenium serratum, known as the wild bird's nest fern, is a rare find in the wild and at nurseries.
 Asplenium antiquum is also endangered in its native East Asian habitat, but it's common in many American gardens.
 This variant is known for its bright green color with rippled edges.

 When watering your bird's nest fern, avoid getting any water in the center of the "nest," as this can cause your fern to rot.

 Bird's nest ferns are tricky to propagate.
-They do not grow baby plants in the form of offsets or pops the way many succulents do, and new plants will not grow from leaf or stem cuttings.
-Nor can they be divided, as other fern species can.
+They don't grow baby plants in the form of offsets the way many succulents do, and new plants will not grow from leaf or stem cuttings.
+Unlike some other similar species, bird's nest ferns cannot be divided.